molefrog/wouter/README.md

 <img src="logo.svg" align="right" width="200" alt="Wouter Logo by Katya Vakulenko">

-A tiny routing solution for modern React apps that relies on Hooks.
+A tiny routing solution for modern React and Preact apps that relies on Hooks.
 A router you wanted so bad in your project!

 - Zero dependency, only **1151 B** gzipped vs 17KB [React Router](https://github.com/ReactTraining/react-router).
 - Supports both **React** and **[Preact](https://preactjs.com/)**!
 Read _["Preact support" section](#preact-support)_ for more details.